Infineon/mtb-example-psoc4-msclp-capsense-lp-proximity/README.md

    2. Set the **Modulator clock divider** to **1** to obtain the maximum available modulator clock frequency as recommended in the [CAPSENSE&trade; design guide](https://www.infineon.com/AN85951).

    3. Set the **Number of init sub-conversions** based on the hint shown when you hover over the edit box.
-Retain the default value (will be set in [Stage 2: Calculate and set the sense clock frequency and init sub-conversions](#stage-2-calculate-and-set-sense-clock-frequency-and-init-sub-conversions))
+Retain the default value (will be set in [Stage 2: Calculate and set sense clock frequency](#stage-2-calculate-and-set-sense-clock-frequency))

    4. Use **Wake-on-Touch settings** to set the refresh rate and frame timeout while in lowest power mode (Wake-on-Touch mode).